EDGE Certified Foundation created the EDGE Standard.

 Fast Company made the connection between EDGE and LEED, the certification scheme in the US that certifies the green credentials of buildings.

-A few weeks later, EDGE Certified Foundation was back in the news with the announcement at the Clinton Global Initiative by none other than the President of the World Bank Group of a new initiative called She Works – a collaboration between the World Bank Group’s International Finance Corporation, EDGE Certified and ten global companies to focus on closing the corporate gender gap and provide opportunities for some 300,000 working women.
+A few weeks later, EDGE Certified Foundation was back in the news with the announcement at the Clinton Global Initiative by the President of the World Bank Group of a new initiative called She Works – a collaboration between the World Bank Group’s International Finance Corporation, EDGE Certified and ten global companies to focus on closing the corporate gender gap and provide opportunities for some 300,000 working women.